Yeah Yeah Yeahs - Biography

 The Yeah Yeah Yeahs also maintain numerous side projects, among them Zinner has published three books of photography, and plays with metal band Head Wound City and has performed with Bright Eyes among many others.
 Karen O is a fashion icon, thanks to her partnership with designer Christian Joy, and Shane plays drums with The Seconds.

 Yeah Yeah Yeahs plugged in at their first live show, opening for the White Stripes in 2000.
 The unlikely trio of an indie jazz drummer, a punk-metal guitarist, provocative sex kitten of a singer hit a cultural nerve.
 Their two EPs, two LPs and third EP indicate the band plans on sticking around.
-In 2009 the band released It's Blitz, which is scheduled to be followed by Mosquito in April 2013.
+In 2009 the band released It's Blitz, followed by Mosquito in April 2013.